zockerei/Word-Counter-Bot/README.md

 ## How to run the bot

-Word-Counter-Bot requires a configuration file (logging_config.yaml and bot_config.yaml) to run properly. (will be merged if possible)
+Word-Counter-Bot requires a configuration file (config.yaml) to run<br>
-Logging_config needs to be in the same directory as the main.exe. bot_config path needs to be passed as an argument.
+config path needs to be passed as an argument.<br>
-Example: main.exe -p "C:\WordCounterBot\bot_config.yaml"
+Example config.yaml in repository

+# Autostart with Windows Fluent Terminal

+To set up autostart using Windows Fluent Terminal, follow these steps:

+## Step 1: Add a New Profile to Terminal

+Create a new profile in the terminal settings.

+## Step 2: Configure Command Line

+Specify the command line.
+For example:

+- **Command Line Example:** `C:\wordcounter\main.exe`
+- **Starting Directory:** Not necessary

+Note: Merely putting `main.exe` in the command line and having the starting directory as `C:\wordcounter` doesn't work.
+Adjust other settings as per your preference.

 ## Installation and Building